The minimum measurable eccentricity from gravitational waves of LISA massive black hole binaries: Discussion

 The work presented here is not devoid of certain systematics that are present in the GW waveform model that is employed.
-As mentioned in Section~\ref{Sec:waveform}, the GW model \texttt{TaylorF2Ecc} we use only provides eccentric phase corrections up to 3PN and at $\mathcal{O}(e^2)$, which makes it reasonable to use in the low-eccentricity regime but can still induce some inaccuracies.
+As mentioned in Section~\ref{Sec:waveform}, the GW model \textsc{TaylorF2Ecc} we use only provides eccentric phase corrections up to 3PN and at $\mathcal{O}(e^2)$, which makes it reasonable to use in the low-eccentricity regime but can still induce some inaccuracies.
 The higher-order eccentric corrections -- up to $\mathcal{O}(e^6)$ -- are known \citep{Tiwari2019} but are cumbersome to implement within the full Bayesian inference infrastructure, and the comparison of result for the leading order in eccentricity with respect to higher-order eccentric corrections are left for future work.
-Additionally, \texttt{TaylorF2Ecc} does not include the component spin effects, which can have positive and negative consequences for the measurability of eccentricity.
+Additionally, \textsc{TaylorF2Ecc} does not include the component spin effects, which can have positive and negative consequences for the measurability of eccentricity.
+The spin-orbit and spin-spin couplings, which enter at high PN orders in the phasing, can affect the inspiral significantly \citep{Kupi2006,Brem2013,Sobolenko2017}.
 However, we would like to point out that LISA will very well measure spin effects near the late inspiral-merger phase of the MBH binary's evolution, where the system will be quasicircular for the eccentricities considered here, so any possible degeneracies between spins and eccentricity will be broken.
 To summarize, for low values of eccentricities, one can ignore the above-mentioned GW modelling issues without drastically changing the final results.

 In this work, we only consider eccentricity corrections to phase and not to the amplitude.
 The eccentricity enters at $\mathcal{O}(e^2)$ in phase without having a $\mathcal{O}(e)$ term which could be more important for low eccentricities.
 Amplitude corrections from higher harmonics induced by eccentricity can include $\mathcal{O}(e)$ terms.
 Therefore, it needs to be explored how much the inclusion of amplitude corrections due to eccentricity would improve the eccentricity measurement.
 Lower-mass MBHBs have a large number of GW cycles in the LISA band, which magnifies the $\mathcal{O}(e^2)$ terms in the cumulative phase, thereby leading to possibly better measurement of eccentricity from phase than from the amplitude for lighter binaries.
 Furthermore, \citet{Moore2016} states that for the small eccentricities we consider here, eccentricity corrections to phase are more important than to the amplitude.